Application to have your book listed with us

 Stage 2: Once you have your files formatted for printing, we will introduce you to our printing facility.
 You will engage them to provide a print run.
 The contract is then directly between you and them.
 For a standard size book, you can get 20 copies printed and delivered for around £50 (minimum price).
 Their delivery time is about a fortnight.

-Stage 3: Once you have your stock, you go to PayPal (or similar trusted third party (TTP)) and set up an account for the money to roll in to.
+Stage 3: Once you have your stock, you go to PayPal (or similar trusted third party (TTP)) and set up an account.
 PayPal provide a simple form to make a 'pay now' button (see our Bookstore and the information on the Resources page).
 You then send us the code they provide, and we will add your book to our site.

 Stage 4: After that, when people click to buy your book, they are directed to the TTP, the money goes to you, and you ship your book directly to the customer.
-We don't take any commission, in the true Inca ideal.
+We don't take any commission.

 There are a number of advantages to using this method.